“We always want to romanticize ugly things.”

 He leans in to kiss her.

-Celia: Celia’s nerves are dulled by the drink.
+Celia: The drink dulls Celia’s nerves.
 Stephen looms closer, and though her mind races—what am I doing?
 What should I do with my hands?
 Is my breath okay?
 What if he tries to put his tongue in my mouth?—her body reacts accordingly.
 She lets him come to her.
 90/10, like Hitch said, and it’s up to her to close the gap.

 She does so.
 It’s… warm.
 And wet.
 And her first kiss, so her eyes close like they’re supposed to, and her leg shifts on the bed to face him fully, and her hands… well, she’s still not sure what to do with her hands.